drivendataorg/cloud-cover-runtime/README.md

 os.environ["TORCH_HOME"] = "/codeexecution/assets/torch"
 ```

-Now PyTorch will be able to load the model weights from the local cache, and your submission will run correctly in the code execution environment.
+Now PyTorch will load the model weights from the local cache, and your submission will run correctly in the code execution environment.

 ### Implement your solution